-Try to avoid money just slipping through your fingers.
-It can
+Don't let your money slip through your fingers.
+It can happen

 include them in your budget to ensure you don't overspend.

-If you have managed to clock up some credit card debt or have
+If you have clocked up some credit card debt or taken out a

-taken out a loan, make sure you are still not paying off these
+loan, make sure you won't still be paying off these debts in 10

-debts in 10 years' time!
-Get a plan together to pay them off quick
+years' time!
+Make a plan to pay them off quick smart.

 Credit card calculator

-Everyone needs a savings plan.
-Whether you are saving for a car,
+Whether you are saving for a car, a holiday,

-a holiday, a home deposit or an emergency fund to cover you if
+deposit or an emergency fund to cover you

-how much you'll need to save each week to reach your goal.
+Work out how much you'll need to save each week to reach your

 Savings goals calculator

-Once you work out how much you should try to save each week,
+Once you know how much you will save each pay, open a high